lbr88/bazarr_autotranslate/README.md

 ## How it Works

-1. **Scan**: The script calls Bazarr API to get the current list of movies and series.
+1. **Initial Scan**: On startup, the script calls Bazarr API to get the current list of movies and series with missing subtitles.
-2. **Check Subtitles**: For each item, it checks which subtitle languages are missing.
+2. **Check Subtitles**: For each item, it checks which subtitle languages are missing and if existing subtitles can be translated.
-3. **Find Existing Subtitles**: If a subtitle in another language exists, it requests translation of that subtitle into the missing language via Bazarr API.
-4. **Queue Translation**: Translation requests are queued and processed by Bazarr automatically.
+3. **Queue Translation**: Translation requests are added to a queue and processed by worker threads.
+4. **Continuous Scanning**: The scanner runs independently every `INTERVAL_BETWEEN_SCANS` seconds, checking for new content.
+5. **Priority Processing**: When new items are detected in subsequent scans, they're added to the front of the queue for faster processing.
+6. **Concurrent Operation**: Translation workers process the queue continuously while the scanner keeps checking for new items in the background.

 ---